How to get started in officiating

 Who does the role suit?

 Officiating roles suit anyone who is willing to give up their free time to support events.
 People as young as 10 years of age can become officials.
-It also suits people who have children or partners who are regularly competing in judo competitions and would rather do something than just be a spectator.
-You do not have to have ever stepped on a judo mat to be a technical official, including Competition Controller.
+It also suits people who have children or partners who are regularly competing in judo competitions and would rather contribute rather than only spectate.
+You do not have to have ever stepped on a judo mat to be a technical official at any level.

 What skills are required to be an Official?

-Officials need to have good communications skills and work well as part of a team.
+Officials need to have good communications skills, concentrate on the details and work well as part of a team.

 How can I get involved in Officiating?

-- Offer to help at your local competitions – If you are already attending competitions in your local area, speak to the tournament director or the person in charge of officials and offer your services as an assistant Timekeeper.
-They will then sit you with a Timekeeper or Contest Recorder who will show bring you up to speed.
+- Offer to help at your local competitions – If you are already attending competitions in your local area, speak to the area representative or your coach to offer your services as an assistant Timekeeper.
+They will arrange for you to work alongside a currently experienced official who will help to bring you up to speed in what you are doing.
 Visit the British Judo Events Calendar to find local competitions where you can offer to help.
 You need to get your Technical Officials Attendance Log Sheet signed at three such events, at least one of the signatories being a minimum of senior recorder.
-You then send the form in to head office and, hey presto!
-You are now a qualified timekeeper.
-It couldn’t be easier.
+You then send the form in to head office and you are now a qualified timekeeper.

-- County/Club organised courses – Alternatively, some areas, counties of clubs will offer training courses for would-be timekeepers.
+- Area/Club organised courses – Alternatively, some clubs and areas offer training courses for trainee timekeepers.

-- Experienced Judoka – For people with plenty of judo experience, it may be possible to attend a course to go direct to contest recorder.
+- Experienced Judoka – For people with plenty of judo experience, it may be possible to attend a course to go directly to the contest recorder level.